isagimon/FAIR_Implementation_ABM/USAGE.md

 The parameters below can be configured directly at the top of the `Main_Simulation.jl` file:

 - `MAX_NumberMovements`: Maximum number of simulation timesteps.
-- `Native_to_Amyloid`: Probability of native to amyloid transition.
+- `Native_to_AggregateProne`: Probability of native to AggregateProne transition.
-- `Amyloid_to_Native`: Probability of amyloid to native transition.
+- `AggregateProne_to_Native`: Probability of AggregateProne to native transition.
 - `Oligomer_Formation`: Probability of oligomer formation.
 - `Oligomer_Dissociation_rate`: Probability of oligomer dissociation.
 - `Fibril_Formation`: Probability of fibril formation.
 - `Fibril_Growth`: Probability of fibril growth.
 - `Lattice_Size`: Size of the cubic lattice.
 - `Max_NumberMonomers_Native`: Initial number of native monomers.
-- `Max_NumberMonomers_Amyloid`: Initial number of amyloid-prone monomers.
+- `Max_NumberMonomers_AggregateProne`: Initial number of AggregateProne-prone monomers.
 - `Obstacle_Radius`: Radius of spherical crowders (if used).
 - `Crowder_Concentration_Spheres`: Concentration of crowders (optional).
 - `Obstacle`: Boolean to enable or disable crowders.